MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## object variable

-A variable that contains a reference to an object.
+A variable that contains a reference to an object or the object-based special value [**Nothing**](../reference/user-interface-help/nothing-keyword.md).

 ## parameter